actility/device-catalog/template/README.md

 > - LoRaWAN Class (A, B or C).

 Once you select a generic template, you need to create a file named with the profile ID.
-This ID of your profile should be used on your `model.yaml` on the field `deviceProfileId`.
+This ID of your profile should be used on your `model.yaml` on the field `deviceProfileIds`.

 Example: `vendor_RFGroup1_1.0.2revB_classA.yaml`